DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 title: "Student finance for teacher training"
 heading: "Student finance for teacher training"
 description: |-
-    Find out about the available student finance for teacher training, including tuition fee and maintenance loans to support you while you train.
+    Find out about the available student finance for teacher training, including tuition fee loans and maintenance loans to support you while you train.
 related_content:
     Who do you want to teach?: "/is-teaching-right-for-me/who-do-you-want-to-teach" Improve your subject knowledge: "/how-to-apply-for-teacher-training/subject-knowledge-enhancement"